perkd/loopback-datasource-juggler/docs/multitenant/centralized-model-registry-api.md

 ### getModelsForOwner(owner)

-**✅ IMPLEMENTED** - Retrieves all models owned by a specific DataSource or App instance with automatic owner type detection.
+**✅ IMPLEMENTED** - Retrieves all models owned by a specific DataSource or App instance with automatic owner type detection and perfect isolation.

 **Signature:**
 ```javascript